aviharos/iotagent-http/README.md

 ## Usage

-The software runs in a docker container.
-Run component
+The [docker-compose.yml](docker-compose.yml) file shows an example of running the microservice as a docker container.

-	docker run -p 4315:4315 iotagent-http:<version>

 ### Configuration - IoT agent
 By default, the component uses port 4315 for communication.
 You can change this in [conf.py](app/conf.py).
 There are a few configurations besides changing the port, all of which are related to logging.